-This Grid User wants to appoint different BRP's for each or a part of his assets for operational reasons.
-For example, isolate an asset that has a higher volatility (ex. wind turbines) and assign it to a BRP that has a large portfolio capable of mitigating highly volatile generation units.
+This Grid User wants to appoint different BRPs for each or a part of his assets for operational reasons.
+For example, isolate an asset that has a higher volatility (ex. wind turbines) and assign it to a BRP that has a large portfolio capable of mitigating highly volatile generation units and isolate the battery in order to assign it to a BRP who also takes the role of BSP for the offering of the flexibility to the balancing market.

 In the present scheme of things, as can be seen in Figure 1, Elia requires that only one BRP is accountable for the entire Access Point.
-In some specific cases (cf. table 1), two BRPs are allowed but the current scheme does not leave room to allow that multiple BRP's operate different physical assets within the site behind the Access Point.
+In some specific cases (cf. table 1), two BRPs are allowed but the current scheme does not leave room to allow that multiple BRPs operate different physical assets within the site behind the Access Point.